 Masterplan Strategic Objective Project/ Opportunity Description Expected/Indicative output(s) Objectives of Regeneration Strategy met Funding Secured and Potential Costs C5.
-Sirhowy Valley Country Park Environmental improvements and additional facilities Stimulate economic activity Protect an important landscape Stimulate social activity Promote physical activity Draw visitors to the masterplan area SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination TBC C6.
-Ynys Hywel Activity and Nature Centre Development and enhancement • A proposed improvement for the centre is the proposed Hope Well-being Garden which will provide a space for groups who support people dealing with conditions such as Alzheimer's, Parkinson's Disease, Depression and PTSD.
-SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination TBC
+Sirhowy Valley Country Park Environmental improvements and additional facilities Stimulate economic activity Protect an important landscape Stimulate social activity Promote physical activity Draw visitors to the masterplan area SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination TBC C6: Pontywaun Garden Suburbs Protect, enhance, promote Promote as a tourist attraction in walking distance of Cwmcarn Forest Drive and Crosskeys SSQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination TBC

-Masterplan Strategic Objective Project/ Opportunity Description Expected/Indicative output(s) Objectives of Regeneration Strategy met Funding Secured and Potential Costs C7: Pontywaun Garden Suburbs Protect, enhance, promote Promote as a tourist attraction in walking distance of Cwmcarn Forest Drive and Crosskeys SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination TBC D. Diversify and improve the offer at Cwmcarn Forest Drive and improve interpretation and links between it and Risca town centre and the Monmouthshire Brecon and Abergavenny Canal D1.
-Cwmcarn Forest Drive, Cwmcarn Environmental improvements and additional facilities Stimulate economic activity Protect an important landscape Stimulate social activity Promote physical activity Draw visitors to the masterplan area SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination TBC D2.
-Monmouthshire and Brecon Canal Improve the facilities on the canal in both Caerphilly and Torfaen and to develop physical links and key connections Stimulate economic activity Protect an important landscape Stimulate social activity Promote physical activity SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity TBC
+Masterplan Strategic Objective Project/ Opportunity Description Expected/Indicative output(s) Objectives of Regeneration Strategy met Funding Secured and Potential Costs D. Diversify and improve the offer at Cwmcarn Forest Drive and improve interpretation and links between it and Risca town centre and the Monmouthshire Brecon and Abergavenny Canal D1.
+Cwmcarn Forest Drive, Cwmcarn Environmental improvements and additional facilities Stimulate economic activity Protect an important landscape Stimulate social activity Promote physical activity Draw visitors to the masterplan area SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination Match funding of £1.2 million has been secured internally to support a bid to the Levelling up Fund for £12 million.
+D2.
+Monmouthshire and Brecon Canal Improve the facilities on the canal in both Caerphilly and Torfaen and to develop physical links and key connections between Torfaen and Caerphilly across Mynydd Maen and Twmbarlwm.
+This is known as the Canal Adventure Triangle.
+Re-opening of sections of the Monmouthshire & Brecon canal.
+Stimulate economic activity Protect an important landscape Stimulate social activity Promote physical activity Draw visitors to the masterplan area SP8: Support interventions to improve health SQL1: Managing the natural heritage and its resources appropriately by balancing the needs of development against the protection of the landscape and the need to conserve and enhance biodiversity SQL2: Improve access to culture, leisure and the arts SQL4: Maximise the tourism potential of the County Borough to become an established tourism destination Relining works at Pontywaun/ Cwmcarn section: funding obtained in 2018.
+Re-opening of sections of the Monmouthshire & Brecon canal: TBC